Product Waste Management

 In an effort to facilitate waste management of its products, Matrox is complying with the following legislations.

 Directive 2002/96/EC on Waste Electrical and Electronic Equipment, known as the WEEE directive, was transposed into law by the EU Parliament in 2003.
-The directive stipulates that as of August 13th, 2005, producers and importers of electronic products must assist and finance the collection, treatment, recovery and proper disposal of waste from electrical and electronic equipment that they sell in the EU market.
+This directive stipulated that as of August 13th, 2005, producers and importers of electronic products must assist and finance the collection, treatment, recovery and proper disposal of waste from electrical and electronic equipment that they sell in the EU market.
+Following numerous amendments, this directive was recast as directive 2012/19/EU.

 In the EU, Matrox is defined as a producer of WEEE in Ireland and has voluntarily accepted the producer status in the UK, assuming all the associated responsibilities.
 Matrox has the required measures in place to ensure compliance with this directive and all applicable amending acts, including:

-For more information, please see a summary of the WEEE Directive legislation on the official website of the European Union.
+For more information, please refer to a summary of the WEEE Directive legislation on the official website of the European Union.

 End users who wish to return WEEE units to Matrox for collection/treatment must contact Matrox RMA group and indicate that the request is for WEEE and/or recycling.
-An RMA number will then be issued and instructions for return provided to the customer.
+An RMA number will then be issued and instructions for return provided.

 Directive 2006/66/EC on batteries and accumulators, known as the Battery Directive, was transposed into law by the EU Parliament in 2006.
 The directive restricts the amount of mercury and cadmium in certain batteries and accumulators in the EU market, and promotes the collection and recycling of such products.